 When there are things that upset us at work and we keep that inside, it increases the risk of heart attacks.
 Try to find strategies to divert yourself from anger.
 If you are finding it difficult to tackle problems with your office people, your manager, your HR department or your colleagues, you can at least try to manage your anger with the following methods:

 - Do The Opposite.
-Instead of cursing and swearing the people and for the things happening around you, consider that there might be a reason behind what they are doing. try empathizing with them and understanding what might have gone wrong with them.
+Instead of cursing and swearing at the people and for the things happening around you, consider that there might be a reason behind what they are doing. try empathizing with them and understanding what might have gone wrong.

 - Choose Smart Words.
 Start using nicer words.
-The steer clear words like “never” or “always” are not preferred as they sound a little rude.
-Using these words to justify your anger won’t help because there’s no way to solve the problem like this.
+The steer coherent words like “never” or “always” are not preferred as they sound a little rude.
+Using these words to justify your anger won’t help because there’s no way to solve a problem like this.

 How Does Your Job Affect Your Heart?

-Job stress can cause the heart arteries to narrow down and also the blood pressure to rise, which eventually results in blood platelets to become stickier.
+Job stress can cause the heart arteries to narrow down and also the blood pressure to rise, which eventually results in blood platelets becoming stickier.
 All of these factors are directly linked to heart attacks.